chris-j-akers/OneDriveCLI/README.md

 The application will open your default browser at the Microsoft 365 Logon page where you will need to log in to your Microsoft account and permit access to your OneDrive.

-Initialisation creates a *sqlite3* database called `settings.db` in your `~/.config` directory.
-This database stores session state and refresh tokens required by Microsoft Graph to access OneDrive without needing to logon each time.
+Initialisation creates a sub-directory called `OneDriveCLI` in `~/.config` where it stores a *sqlite3* database called `settings.db`.
+This database contains session-state and refresh tokens required by Microsoft Graph.

 ### Get Current Working Directory